protocol-governed-computing/.github/profile/README.md

    Φ  execution        realizes it             the snapshot produces result + evidence
 ```

-Transformation is **partial** — not every problem yields a next baseline — while the
-transformation *process* is **total**: every failure is reported at a named stage rather
+Not every proposed change has a legitimate successor.
+When one doesn't, the pipeline stops
+and says which phase refused it and under which rule — it does not produce a weaker baseline
+instead.
+A refusal is an artifact of the process, not an absence of one, and because a
+baseline only becomes a snapshot at 𝒞, a change that is refused never reaches the running
-than left undefined.
-That is what makes governed evolution auditable rather than merely
+system.
+That is what makes governed evolution auditable rather than merely careful.
-careful.

 ## Five authorities